Jammicus/algos/README.md

 # algos
-Playing around with Generics and algos
+Simple repo for playing around with Generics